knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 ✅ Run the program, you should see the three values in the log output.

-## Things to do on you own:
+## Optional Challenges:

 * The factory calibration of the sensor is pretty good, but you can still read up on how to calibrate the sensor and implement the necessary methods.
 * Implement the altitude compensation method and use it instead of pressure compensation.
-* Calculate absolute humidity from the relative humidiy value you can get from the sensor
+* Calculate absolute humidity from the relative humidiy value you get from the sensor.
-* Calculate the dewpoint
+* Calculate the dewpoint.
 * Implement the remaining methods.